 Ribbon mics have captured some of the greatest kick drum sounds ever recorded.
-From its opening in 1956, the main mic on kick drum at Capitol Records in Hollywood was the venerable RCA 44.
-Many engineers love miking their kick drums with ribbon mics.
-Even today, ribbon mics are a secret among many of the world’s best engineers.
+When Capitol Records opened in Hollywood in 1956, the main mic on kick drum was the revered RCA 44.
+Ribbon mics are a surprisingly great choice to record kick drum, and it is the special ingredient in many engineers’ mixes.

-AEA’s modern ribbon mics have such a low resonant frequency that virtually no other ribbon microphone can capture as much low end.
-Our mics are perfect for kick drums.
-In addition, the proximity effect on some mics is so large that it can make the kick drum sound huge.
+AEA’s modern ribbon mics have a resonant frequency so low that virtually no other ribbon microphone can capture as much low end.
+The significant proximity effect of some AEA mics make them exactly what you need to build a huge kick drum sound.

-On kick drum, big ribbons have been described as sounding pillowy, soft and natural.
-For country music, folk, jazz or even rock, a ribbon mic can be the perfect choice to capture the low kick drum sound many desire.
-The only thing to remember is to never put the mic directly in front of the porthole of the kick drum and always do the Hand Test to avoid blasts of air directly on the ribbon element!
+Big ribbons contribute a pillowy, soft and natural sound to kick drums.
+For country music, folk, jazz or even rock, a ribbon mic is the perfect choice to capture a desierable low kick drum sound.
+When recording kick, always ensure the mic is never directly in front of the porthole of the kick drum.
+Use the Hand Test to avoid damage from blasts of air on the ribbon element.

 Toms are often miked with ribbons, made popular in Nashville by Grammy-winning engineer, mixer, and producer, Vance Powell.
 Like kick drums, the low end in toms are almost too perfect for a ribbon.
 The most difficult part when using a ribbon on toms is positioning it in a way where the backside of the mic won’t pick up the ride cymbal and crashes.